LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

 Q6.2 : **Social impact**
 In some cases, the implementation of an automatic system based on an AI model can generate negative externalities on upstream stakeholders (e.g. annotation of data), and on downstream stakeholders (e.g. automation of certain positions).
-Whenever you plan to develop or use an AI model, your organisation:
+Whenever you plan to develop or use an AI model:

 R6.2 :
 _(Type: single answer)_